jfaurelacroix/foretclimat/install_guide_rocky.md

 ```
 Request Certificate using certbot
 ```
-sudo /snap/bin/certbot certonly --standalone -d www.foretclimat.dev
+sudo /snap/bin/certbot certonly --standalone -d www.foretclimat.ca
 ```

-#### Setup autorenewing
+#### Setup autorenewing script and credentials script
-Locate the chef script you will need to use move the chef script to ~/repos
+Locate the chef script you will need to use and move it to ~/repos
 ```
-cp ~/repos/foretclimat/chef-json/* ~/repos/arcgis_cookbook/
+cp ~/repos/foretclimat/chef-json/* ~/repos/arcgis-cookbook/
 ```
 Modify scripts/credentials.sh to choose the certificate password and the admin account password
 ```